pierrefevrier/play-with-spring-boot/README.md

 See how Spring Boot detect changes on the classpath and restart automatically app to reflect changes (more infos here: https://spring.io/blog/2015/06/17/devtools-in-spring-boot-1-3).
 - Note that it doesn't work when app is running with [maven command line](dev/hello-world-sb-jersey-dev-tools), you have to use `Run As > Java Application` or `Run As > Spring Boot App`

+## `hello-world-sb-jersey-command-line-args`

+Example of an app that check args at boot and exit if it isn't compliant.
+- Focus on [ArgsValidator](hello-world-sb-jersey-command-line-args/src/main/java/com/bouygtel/springbootsample/config/ArgsValidator.java) class to see how it works (as always, it is easy understandable).